 Preserving our Heritage

-The Buffalo Bill Center of the West brings the spirit of the American West to life through the stories we tell and the objects we exhibit—objects we care for through our conservation program.
-The objects give visitors a glimpse into life in the West—past, present, and future—and we weave stories around them to form the tapestry of that life.
-Because of these objects, the stories carry the weight of authenticity, accuracy, and truth.
-They are the real thing, and, as such, it is our responsibility to care for them, not only for our children and grandchildren, but also for our grandchildren’s grandchildren and beyond.
-Our care for, and conservation of, objects doesn’t stop there: We reach beyond our walls and provide training and support to institutions throughout Wyoming and to conservation students from around the United States.
+The Buffalo Bill Center of the West shares the authentic American West to life through the stories we tell and the objects we exhibit—objects we care for through our conservation program.
+The objects give visitors a glimpse into life in the West—past, present, and future—lending the weight of authenticity, accuracy, and truth.
+They are the real thing, and, as such, it is our responsibility to care for them, not only for our children and grandchildren, but beyond.
+Our conservation mission doesn’t stop there: We provide training and support to institutions throughout Wyoming and to conservation students from around the United States.

 Three-fold mission of the conservation department

 Our conservator, Beverly Perkins (MA, CAS), examines, documents, treats, and performs preventive care for all the Center’s collections and helps protect the collections while on exhibit, in storage, in transit, and on loan.